Saint Mungo: Veneration

 His festival was kept throughout Scotland on 13 January.
 The Bollandists have printed a special mass for this feast, dating from the 13th century.
 His feast day in the West is 13 January.
 His feast day in the Eastern Orthodox Church is 14 January.

 Mungo's four religious miracles in Glasgow are represented in the city's coat of arms.
 Glasgow's current motto Let Glasgow flourish by the preaching of His word and the praising of His name and the more secular Let Glasgow flourish, are both inspired by Mungo's original call "Let Glasgow flourish by the preaching of the word".

 Saint Mungo's Well was a cold water spring and bath at Copgrove, near Ripon, North Yorkshire, formerly believed effective for treating rickets.

 Glasgow Fire Brigade also named their fireboat St. Mungo, which served the around the Clyde from 1959 to 1975.

-One of Arthur H. Peppercorn's A1 Pacific locomotives (ordered by the LNER but not built until after nationalisation of Britain's railways) was named Saint Mungo, entering service in 1949 and carrying the BR number 60145.
-This was the last of the design to be withdrawn in 1966.
+LNER Peppercorn Class A1 steam locomotive 60145 was named Saint Mungo, entering service with British Railways in 1949.

 Mungo is remembered in the Church of England with a commemoration on 13 January.

 Namesake churches, schools and charities

-Saint Mungo founded a number of churches during his period as Archbishop of Strathclyde of which Stobo Kirk is a notable example.
-At Townhead and Dennistoun in Glasgow there is a modern Roman Catholic church and a traditional Scottish Episcopal Church respectively dedicated to the saint.
+Saint Mungo founded a number of churches during his period as Archbishop of Strathclyde, of which Stobo Kirk is a notable example.
+At Townhead and Dennistoun in Glasgow, there is a modern Roman Catholic church and a traditional Scottish Episcopal Church respectively dedicated to the saint.

 St Mungo's Academy is a Roman Catholic, co-educational, comprehensive, secondary school located in Bridgeton, Glasgow.

 Another church established by the saint himself was St Kentigern's Church of Lanark, founded shortly before his death, and which now stands in ruins.
 Another church called St Kentigern's was built in the town in the late 19th century.
 It is still present but has been converted to housing and office space.

 In Kilmarnock, a Church of Scotland congregation is named St Kentigern's.

 St. Kentigern's Academy opened in Blackburn, West Lothian in September 1974.

 In Alloa, a chapel dedicated to St. Mungo is thought to have been erected during the fourteenth or fifteenth-century.
 The present Church of Scotland St. Mungo's Parish Church in Alloa was built in 1817.

 In Cumbernauld, there is St. Mungo's Parish Church in the centre of the New Town.

 In the Lake District village of Caldbeck there is a church and a well named after him.
 The Cumbrian parish churches at Crossthwaite in Keswick, Mungrisdale, Castle Sowerby, and Irthington are also dedicated to St Kentigern.
 There are two Cumbrian churches dedicated to St Mungo, one at Bromfield (also a well and castle) and one at Dearham.

 There is a St Kentigern's school and church in Blackpool.

+The Catholic Church in Melling, Merseyside is named St. Kentigen.

 In Falkirk, there is a St. Mungo's High School.